-The following are general tips and notes to keep mind when using AS3
+The following are general tips and notes to keep mind when using BIG-IP AS3

-- With the release of AS3 3.8.0, the GitHub repository now includes a AS3 Postman collection with all of the example declarations.
+- The GitHub repository includes a BIG-IP AS3 Postman collection with all of the example declarations.
 For information on importing this collection and using Postman collections, see the Postman documentation.

-- If using AS3 3.5.0 or later, you can use /mgmt/shared/appsvcs/declare?async=true if you have a particularly large declaration which will take a long time to process.
-AS3 returns a Task ID.
-You can later use a GET request to the Task ID end point to see the status of the processing (and the results if it is finished).
-See AS3 API Methods Details for more information.
+- You can use /mgmt/shared/appsvcs/declare?async=true if you have a particularly large declaration which will take a long time to process.
+BIG-IP AS3 returns a Task ID.
+You can later use a GET request to the Task ID endpoint to see the status of the processing (and the results if it is finished).
+See BIG-IP AS3 API Reference for more information.